 Introduction

+Background.
+I think that an introduction is needed that links strongly to the broader aspirations of the E2E EWS for Flood Forecasting (using a Community of Practice approach) of CHy, its various pieces and that this document addresses x, y, z.
+So there needs to be thought and agreement on the scope of the document.
+Is it restricted to the templates, where it reports on the design of a number of templates used to capture the types of models and platforms used to assist in the production of flood forecasts and the provision of warnings.
+Will it also address the modeling criteria used to screen potential models (as mentioned below by Hwirin)?
+Will the document also undertake an analysis of which models and platforms are being or are most used by National Hydrological Services for the provision of flood forecasts and warning services and how these rate versus the criteria?
+What about the training aspects etc under the work plan, etc…

 This reference guide provides an explanation of what is required in each field or item in the Evaluation Criteria and the templates (Hydrologic Model, Hydraulic, Reservoir, Platform) by the task team on interoperable technologies to advance flood forecasting as a WMO Commission for Hydrology for establishing a Community of Practice on Flood Forecasting.

 Interoperability: the ability of modelling systems or software to automatically exchange and make use of information from one to another.
 In the context of the flood forecasting domain, this can also mean interoperability between models made by different individuals or groups, such that they can easily interface with a platform